the-ora/browser/README.md

 4. Push the branch: `git push origin feature/my-feature`
 5. Open a Pull Request

+*N.B* - each PR must only solve one issue/bug or feature at a time.
+This help us on reviews.
+Thank you for your contributions.

 ## Troubleshooting

 - XcodeGen, SwiftFormat, or SwiftLint not found